Mindfulness Meditation For Nurses

 Mindfulness Meditation For The Beginner: How Do I Start?

-But that is exactly what it is – a practice – even for those who are experienced in meditation.
+But that is exactly what it is – a practice – even for those experienced in meditation.

 Additional Recommended Reading: